 Substituting the CH Precision A1 amp (with feedback between 0 and 20 depending on music played) for the Zanden 8120 on an Artesania Aire Floor Platform, while retaining the CH C1 as DAC and Controller, so with no actual analog preamp in the chain, the Zanden amazed me with its neutrality and transparency.
 I expected a more tubey sound but while it sounded sweeter and fuller, it was just as dynamic and lively as the CH Precision A1, and very fast and articulate.
-I mentioned in the first part of this review that the Zanden 8120’s bass performance is on par with some of the best transistor amps.
+I mentioned in the first part of this review that the Zanden 8120’s bass power and solidity is on par with some of the best transistor amps.
 While I still stand by that statement, I should add that the Zanden does not achieve the insane levels or articulation, transparency, and transient snap as the CH Precision A1.
 Especially in the bass, the A1 is more nimble and articulate even when its global feedback is set to zero.
-Then again, I know of no tube amplifier that comes as close to the A1’s bass performance as the Zanden 8120 does.
-Of all the tube amps that I used, the Zanden most certainly is the most articulate and well-controlled and it also has the most powerful, most well-defined bass, by a large margin!
+Then again, of all the tube amps that I used, the Zanden most certainly is the most articulate and well-controlled and it also has the most powerful, most well-defined bass, by a large margin!

 For electronic music and music, in general, that is more driven by rhythm than melody, I feel that the CH Precision A1 still has the edge.
 With this kind of music, the A1 is not only technically great but also refined and spacious and every so engaging.
 For music that is more focused on vocals and/or acoustical instruments, however, the Zanden definitely has the edge.
 With the Zanden, all the technical aspects are well taken care of, allowing the mind to be satisfied while the music simply pours straight into the soul.
 This amp’s delivery is so very natural and involving that it is really hard to stay in critical reviewer-mode for longer than a single track.